 The prioritization of undertaking LCP actions will be set primarily through the Select Board's annual strategic planning.
 Monitoring and reporting to the community are crucial to the successful implementation of the LCP and are described in this section.
-A copy of the Select Board's current Strategic Plan for FY24-25 is included in the LCP Appendices.
-Inclusion of any LCP action in the Select Board's strategic planning begins the community conversation with applicable stakeholders, including year-round and seasonal residents, businesses, community organizations and relevant Town Boards, Committees, and Departments, to discuss what, if any, program, project, or action the community wants to pursue.
-Similar to the Capital Improvement Plan, the Select Board Strategic Plan is updated on an annual basis to reflect current needs and priorities.
+A copy of the Select Board's current Strategic Plan for FY23-24 is included in the LCP Appendices.
+Inclusion of any LCP action in the Select Board's strategic planning begins the community conversation with applicable stakeholders, including year-round s and seasonal residents, businesses, community organizations and relevant Town Boards, Committees, and Departments, to discuss what, if any, program, project, or action the community wants to pursue.